 5. Columbia University’s (USA) Nineteenth-Century American Literature

 6. An outsider’s perspective on the best in British literature.
 (7 Dec.
 2015)

 ‘What does the rest of the world see as the greatest British novels?
 In search of a collective critical assessment, BBC Culture contributor Jane Ciabattari polled 82 book critics, from Australia to Zimbabwe – but none from the UK’.

 The British Library’s excellent web resources on the Romantics and Victorians:

-[D] List of authors – Index – each linked to a biography/article.
+[C] List of authors (from Victorian Web) – Index – each linked to a biography/article.

 The Victorian Web [documents and images for scholars and students]

 [F] Online lectures (audio):

 - Mini-series intended to introduce George Eliot to undergraduates (Oxford Uni).
 Introduction: ‘A Very Large Brain’.
 3 lectures: Mini-series.